eyeem/Public-API/endpoints/albums/GET_albums_id_venue_categories.md

 ### Description
 ***
-Retrieves the venueCategories available for a certain city
+Retrieves the venueCategories of albums associated with a certain city/country/tag album.

 ### Parameters
 ***